KyberNetwork/developer-portal/docs/integrations-kyberwidgetguide.md

 ## KyberWidget (HTML/JS)
 ### Things to note
+* **All code snippets in this guide have not been audited and should not be used in production.
+If so, it is done at your own risk.**
 * The widget generator is not mandatory for use; it merely provides a quick way to specify the required parameters and settings.
 * The button's text, title, and CSS style can be changed if desired
 * You can add multiple buttons into a page for multiple functionalities